 Emirates is known for having cabin crew from all over the world — it’s part of the fun of flying with the airline.
-Last month I wrote about how the airline had three recruitment events in the United States.
+Several months back I wrote about how the airline had some recruitment events in the United States.

-In the coming week, the airline has another three recruitment events in different cities in the United States.
+In the next couple of weeks, the airline has another five recruitment events planned in different cities in the United States.
 So if any OMAAT readers have dreamed of being cabin crew with Emirates, this is your chance. 😉

 Want to become Emirates cabin crew?

-Emirates will be having three recruitment events for cabin crew in the United States, in New York, Philadelphia, and Boston, as follows:
+Emirates will be having five recruitment events for cabin crew in the United States.
+These events will be held in Washington, Dallas, Miami, Los Angeles, and Seattle, as follows:

 The airline has recruitment events all over the world, though we don’t see them in the United States too often.
 All cabin crew are based in Dubai, so this would involve moving there.
 These are “open days,” meaning you can just show up — you don’t need to be invited for an interview.